 With an aromatic delight that brightens your culinary creations, fresh rosemary is undoubtedly appealing.
 But what to do when you have a surplus of this hardy herb?
 Dehydration is an excellent solution.
-It preserves rosemary's unique flavor and allows you to enjoy its benefits all year round.
+It preserves rosemary's unique flavor and lets you enjoy its benefits year-round.
 Here are three ways you can dehydrate and store your rosemary:

 Jump to: